 Controversially for some, Weatherburn challenges the widespread view that Indigenous over-representation in prison is a reflection of racial bias in the operation of the criminal justice system - and that Indigenous empowerment is the best way to reduce Indigenous imprisonment.

-Don Weatherburn is the Director of the NSW Bureau of Crime Statistics and Research.
+In 1988 Dr Don Weatherburn took up the position of Director of the NSW Bureau of Crime Statistics and Research: a position he has held since.
 He was awarded a Public Service Medal in January 1998 and made a fellow of the Academy of Social Sciences in Australia in 2006.
-Dr Weatherburn is the author of two books and more than 180 articles, book chapters and reports on crime and criminal justice.
+He is a prolific author and respected commentator.